danjbrown/nodejs-react-app/ECS_DEPLOYMENT.md

 ## Create the ECS

-Open the AWS UI and create a new ECS in Express Mode:
+Open the AWS management console and create a new ECS in Express Mode:

 1. Specify ECR image URI using the `repositoryUri` above, appending the image tag 'latest'.
 2. Change the port from 80 to 3000.